RESEARCH

 The Structure Behind Sustainable Care

-A different understanding of systems, documentation, and boundaries as the architecture that supports ethical, sustainable, and consistent care.
+Systems, documentation, and boundaries seen as the architecture that keeps care ethical, sustainable, and consistent.

 WRITING & PUBLICATION